Burning waste and vegetation

 What can I do if my neighbour is burning waste?

-You should talk to your neighbour about the situation and ask them to stop burning their rubbish.
+- Talk to your neighbour about the situation and ask them to stop burning their waste

-If you are unable to resolve the issue with your neighbour directly, you should contact your local authority to help you with this issue.
-If the issue remains unresolved, you can contact the National Environmental Complaints Line on 1850 365 121.
+- If you are unable to resolve the issue with your neighbour directly, you should contact your local authority

 How can I safely dispose of my waste?

-Most areas have an organised domestic waste collection service.
-If you decide not to use an organised waste collection service, you can dispose of much of your own domestic waste by recycling and home composting.
+Most areas have an organised household waste collection service.
+If you decide not to use an organised waste collection service, you can dispose of most of your domestic waste by recycling and home composting.
 You can also use civic amenity centres or landfill sites.

 Your local authority can advise you on waste disposal and recycling facilities in your area.